leeper/legexpcourse/index.md

  - **Suggested**: Walgrave, Sevenans, Van Camp, Loewen (2017) - "What Draws Politicians' Attention?
 An Experimental Study of Issue Framing and its Effect on Individual Political Elites"
  - **Suggested**: Bayram (2017) - "Due Deference: Cosmopolitan Social Identity and the Psychology of Legal Obligation in International Politics"

-## Fourth Session (Afternoon)

-The fourth and final session will discuss parliamentary simulations and game theoretic experiments, with a focus on voting and coalition formation.
+Parliamentary simulations and game theoretic experiments:

  - **Required**: Frechette, Kagel, Lehrer (2003) - "Bargaining in Legislatures: An Experimental Investigation of Open versus Closed Amendment Rules"
  - **Suggested**: McKelvey, Ordeshook (JOP, 1984) - "An Experimental Study of the Effects of Procedural Rules on Committee Behavior"